DevMountain/Day-IX/README.md

   - Save self.entries to NSUserDefaults for key entryListKey
   - Call this method at the end of addEntry and removeEntry and replaceEntry methods

-###Step 11: Make the updateWithDictionary method public
+###Step 20: Make the updateWithDictionary method public
 - Add an NSDictionary *dictionary as a property of the detailViewController
 - Add the updateWithDictionary method to the header file

-###Step 12: Update the save method in DetailViewController
+###Step 21: Update the save method in DetailViewController
 - Instantiate a UIBarButtonItem called saveButton with save: as the selector
 - Set the UIBarButtonItem to the rightBarButtonItem of the navigationItem
 - In the save method check to see if self.dictionary is nil
   - If it is nil, call [EntryController sharedInstance] addEntry
   - If it is not nil, call [EntryController sharedInstance] replaceEntry and pass in self.dictionary as the one to be replaced

-###Step 13: Create a ListViewController and add to window's rootViewController
-- Create a UIViewController called ListViewController
-- In the AppDelegate didFinishLaunching method initialize a UINavigationController with a listViewController instance as the rootViewController
-- Make the navigationController the rootViewController of the window.

-###Step 14: Add a new tableViewDatasource
-- Create a NSObject subclass called ListTableViewDataSource
-- In the header file, adopt the UITableViewDataSource protocol
-- Add the required UITableViewDataSource methods to the implementation file
-- In numberOfRows return EntryController entries count
-- In cellForRowAtIndexPath return a cell with the textLabel.text set to Entry at indexPath.row in EntryController sharedInstance entries.
-- Add a registerTableView method that takes a tableView parameter.
-In that method register a UITableViewCell to the tableview

-###Step 15: Add a tableview to the view
-- Add a UITableView as a property on the listViewController class
-- Initialize and add the tableView as a subview of the main view
-- Add a ListTableViewDataSoure as a property on the listViewController class
-- Initialize a listTableViewDataSource and set it to self.dataSource
-- Set self.tableView.dataSource = self.dataSource
-- Register self.tableView with the datasource

-###Step 16: Present a detailViewController
-- Set listViewController as the delegate of it's tableView
-- In the didSelectRowAtIndexPath method initialize a DetailViewController, update it with the entry at that index path and then push it on your navigation controller

-###Step 17: Add a new entry button
-- Create a method - (void)add:(id)sender;
-- In that method instatiate a detailViewController and push it on your navigationController
-- Instatiate a UIBarButtonItem with the add: method as the selector.
-- Set the UIBarButtonItem as the right bar button item.

-##Custom Model Objects

-###Step 18: Add Entry object to project
-- Create a subclass of NSObject called Entry with a title, text, and date property
-- Add a method that returns the entry values in a dictionary called "entryDictionary"
-- Add a method that allows you to instantiate an entry from a dictionary called "initWithDictionary"
-- Change the parameters in the EntryController's add, remove and replace methods to take an Entry instead of an NSDictionary

-###Step 19: Update the Entry controller to store Entries instead of dictionaries
-- For the loadFromDefaults you'll have 4 steps
-  - Get the entryDictionaries from nsuserdefaults just like you did before
-  - Create a mutable array called entries
-  - Iterate through (for loop) the dictionaries in entryDictionaries and for each dictionary intialize an entry and put that entry in the mutable entries array
-  - Set self.entries to the new entries array (which now contains Entry objects)
-- For the synchronize method you'll have 3 steps
-  - Create a mutable array called entryDictionaries
-  - Iterate through (for loop) the entry objects in self.entries and for each entry add the dictionary representation to entryDictionaries
-  - Save entryDictionaries to NSUserDefaults for the entryListKey

-###Step 20: Change the detailViewController to update with entry instead of update with dictionary
+###Step 20: Update the detailViewController with an entry
 - Add @class Entry; to the header view
-- Change the method to updateWithEntry:(Entry *)entry;
+- Andd the method to updateWithEntry:(Entry *)entry;
-- Change the property dictionary to an Entry property
 - In the updateWithEntry method
   - Store the Entry passed in to the entry property
   - Set the text of your title and text to the entry's values
 - In the viewDidLoad method
   - Set the text of your title and text to the entry's values
-- In the save method, create a new Entry with the title and text from the detail view's fields
+- In the save method, update your entry object with the text and title values
-- Check to see if self.entry != nil and the if it does replace self.entry with entry, otherwise just add entry to the EntryController
+- Check to see if self.entry != nil and the if it does create a new self.entry with entry